Esplanade

 No analysis available

 Parking is consistently supported across the building.
-Multiple current listings explicitly mention parking in several forms, including 3 parking spaces, 2 covered stalls plus 1 uncovered stall, and assigned stalls.
-The evidence is strong and appears repeatedly across different remarks, not just a single agent copy-paste.
+Multiple listings explicitly mention parking in different forms, including 3 parking stalls, 2 covered stalls, and 1 parking with storage, indicating this is not a copy-paste anomaly.
+The evidence is strong across many remarks and aligns with the MLS data.

 No analysis available